-Instead of covering up sadness, the holidays can peel back protective layers for those who are in pain.
+Instead of covering up sadness, the holidays can peel back protective layers for those in pain.

 That was the year I started to understand why this time of year is tough for so many.
-The holidays have a way of reminding us of things we used to have that we no longer do.
+The holidays remind us of things we used to have that we no longer do.
 We miss people who used to be in our lives.
-The task of celebrating the season after you’ve lost a loved one, your job, or are battling depression feels like we are stabbing at a sore spot over and over and over again.
+Celebrating the season after you’ve lost a loved one or your job or are battling depression feels like you are stabbing at a sore spot repeatedly.

-Pain cannot be fixed by twinkle lights or sugar cookies.
-Well, not in the long run anyway.
+Twinkle lights or sugar cookies cannot fix the pain.
+Well, not in the long run, anyway.

 Be gentle and compassionate with people, especially this time of year.

-People are expected to be so happy and thankful this time of year but that may be hard for someone who is struggling.
-This time of year is really hard on some people and showing some gentleness and compassion can go a really long way.
+People are expected to be so happy and thankful this time of year, but that may be hard for someone struggling.
+This time of year is hard on some people, and showing gentleness and compassion can go a long way.

-If someone is quiet this time of year, reach out and let them know you are there.
+If someone is quiet this time of year, reach out and tell them you are there.